EnrightLab/trinityhall_metagenomics/README.md

 metadata.to_csv("$PATH/all_microbes_metadata.tsv", sep="\t", index=False)
 ```

-The full metadata is then used to map gtdb taxonomy id from Bracken output onto NCBI taxonomy id by corresponding species names via python:
+The full metadata was then used to map gtdb taxonomy id from Bracken output onto NCBI taxonomy id by corresponding species names via python:
 ```
 import pandas as pd